 Meetings should be tailored to the special needs of the community, and/or the target audience and subject matter to be addressed.
 Effective public participation from a civil rights perspective includes awareness of the local population (demographics) or individuals to be engaged, including languages spoken, represented cultural groups, community organizations and leaders and key players.
+Measures should be taken to engage in focused and direct outreach with key stakeholders, advocacy groups, community-based organizations and other representatives of affected or potentially affected communities.
 Equally critical to an effective meeting are well communicated (effectively circulated across types of media, and translated when needed) and timely notice, early response and coordination on requests for language assistance for limited English proficient individuals or reasonable accommodation for people with disabilities.